arsh1991/Fat-Cat/Wiki/dishant-log.md

 ### October 20, Friday
 Worked with team to build a common base game which we can further extend.
 Did the setup in my machine and tested the setup.
 Helped other team members in setup.

+### Week 5

+### October 22, Sunday
+Studied the collision feature in MelonJs
+Checked in the base code for game